jdtengineering/wooooocommerce/readme.md

 Everytime the script run, it fetches the date of the last order.
 If that date is newer than the previous last date, it must be a new order!

-Currently, the script does not check if the order was actually succesfull.
+*Note: Currently, the script does not check if the order was actually succesfull.
+This could be implemented easily by checking the order status field in the json response.*

 ### Requirements
 - Python 3